 Lucy Lin, UW Ph.D. student: NLP for social science

 Kelvin Luu, UW Ph.D. student: NLP for education

 Maarten Sap, UW Ph.D. student: NLP for social science

 Nathan Schneider defended his Ph.D. thesis, Lexical Semantic Analysis in Natural Language Text, in 2014 at CMU.
-He is a postdoctoral researcher at the University of Edinburgh.
+He is an assistant professor at Georgetown University.

 Tae Yano defended her Ph.D. thesis, Text as Actuator: Text-Driven Response Modeling and Prediction in Politics, in 2013 at CMU.
 She is a research developer at Microsoft.

 Kevin Gimpel defended his Ph.D. thesis, Discriminative Feature-Rich Modeling for Syntax-Based Machine Translation, in 2012 at CMU.
 He is an assistant professor at the Toyota Technological Institute at Chicago.